 we’ll just have to get you another one”.

-Extract 3: An extract covering most of
+Extract 3: An extract covering

 Mike is astounded that the doctors were

 foolish enough to put the medical bag in the time machine.
 Al then

 pinpoint its destination.
 While Al attempts to trace the kit, Mike asks

 whether they should ‘kill’ it, although both acknowledge that turning it